Jestzer/File.Splitter/README.md

 # File.Splitter
-A very simple program that splits files.
+A very simple program that splits files into segments of 15 MB or less.